-Section I. General Food Laws
+Section I. Food Laws

-Korea is well equipped with a modern legal system that is based on a fixed hierarchy.
-Based on this framework, an act or law legislated by the National Assembly provides the legal basis for government regulations.
-A draft bill may be submitted by an individual National Assembly member or the competent government ministry for the National Assembly's consideration.
+Korea maintains a modern legal system based on a fixed hierarchy.
+Under this framework, an act or law legislated by the National Assembly provides the legal basis for government regulations.
+A draft bill may be submitted by a National Assembly member or a competent government ministry to be considered by the country's National Assembly.

-Under each act, an enforcement decree and enforcement regulations are drawn up by the responsible ministry to implement a given law.
-At about the same time, the competent ministry or agency also promulgates notices and guidelines in order to provide more detailed guidance.
-The chart below, albeit an oversimplification, shows how this legal hierarchy fits together.
+Under each act, enforcement decrees and regulations are drawn up by the responsible ministry to implement the law.
+Accordingly, the competent ministry or agency also promulgates notices and guidelines to the public as well as provides detailed guidance and clarification when needed.
+The simplified chart below highlights Korea's legislative hierarchy.